garrandall/popular-music-data/tracks/thinkin-bout-you-frank-ocean.md

 Got a fighter jet, I don't get to fly it though, I'm lying down

-Thinkin' 'bout you, ooh no, no, no
+Thinkin' 'bout you, oh no, no, no
 I've been thinkin' bout you, you know, know, know
 I've been thinkin' bout you, do you think about me still?
 Do ya, do ya?

 Or do you not think so far ahead?
-'Cause I been thinkin' bout forever, ooh
+'Cause I been thinkin' bout forever, oh
 Or do you not think so far ahead?
-'Cause I been thinkin' bout forever, ooh
+'Cause I been thinkin' bout forever, oh

 Yes, of course, I remember, how could I forget (How could I forget?) how you feel?
 (How you feel)